ibm-cloud-docs/Cloudant/api/using_views.md

 ```
 {: codeblock}

-### Example response of requesting the last five records in reversed sort order:
+### Example response of requesting the last five records in reversed sort order

 ```json
 {